aiogram/aiogram/docs/dispatcher/index.rst

 Dispatcher is also separated into two entities - Router and Dispatcher.
 Dispatcher is subclass of router and should be always is root router.

+Telegram supports two ways of receiving updates:

+- :ref:`Webhook <webhook>` - you should configure your web server to receive updates from Telegram;
+- :ref:`Long polling <long-polling>` - you should request updates from Telegram.

+So, you can use both of them with *aiogram*.

 .. toctree::

     router